jnoortheen/pipm/README.md

 # pipm

-Python package management workflow using pip & requirements file as its metadata.
-(For the time being until `Pipfile` is mature.)
+Python package management workflow using pip, requirements file & setup.cfg as its metadata.
+(For the time being and old world of python)

 # Installation

-Install from PyPI
+- Adviced to install only inside virtualenv as this will replace pip executable Install from PyPI

 ```